-$Images from \ Watson's \ surgical \ diary. \ Patella \ operation-Lister \ page \ 169-170.$
+Images from Watson's surgical diary.
+Patella operation-Lister page 169-170.

-Born in Tarcutta, New South Wales in 1849, Archibald Watson had a chequered early life and in 1872 he was aboard the notorious brig Carl when she was involved in 'blackbirding' activities in the Pacific.1
+Born in Tarcutta, New South Wales in 1849, Archibald Watson had a chequered early life and in 1872 he was aboard the notorious brig Carl when she was involved in 'blackbirding' activities in the Pacific.

 In 1873, Watson travelled to Europe and studied medicine at the Georg-August Universität Göttingen (MD 1878) and the Université de Paris (MD 1880).
 By 1880, he was in London working as an assistant demonstrator in anatomy at the Charing Cross Hospital Medical School and studying surgery under Joseph Lister.
-He was already a member of the Royal College of Surgeons (RCS) and was working towards his Fellowship, which he obtained in 1884 meticulously records operations performed by some of the most notable surgeons of the period.
+He was already a member of the Royal College of Surgeons (RCS) and was working towards his Fellowship, which he obtained in 1884.

+Watson's densely written 384-page diary, filled with illustrations and addenda, meticulously records operations performed by some of the most notable surgeons of the period.
 Prominent among them are Joseph Lister, Jonathon Hutchinson, Christopher Heath, John Whitaker Hulke, John Wood, James Cantlie, Henry Morris, William Savory and Waren Tay.